rishenco/scout/ui/README.md

 ## Pages

 - Home: show a list of profiles, allow to create new one.
 When profile is selected user goes to it's feed
-- Create new profile: inputs for settings and create button.
+- NewProfile: inputs for settings and create button.
-- Profile Feed - shows detections for a profile in reddit-like interface.
+- ProfileDetectionList - shows detections for a profile in reddit-like interface.
 Allows to filter them.
 Each post shows information from reddit and can be labeled as relevant/not relevant by user (user classifications in api).
-- Edit Profile:
+- EditProfile:
     - left side: profile settings, save button.
     - right side: Similar to tests tab in IDE.
 List of labeled posts, with visualization of results with current changes.
 Filters for posts.
 Buttons to analyze selected/wrong/all posts - when clicked posts are sent for analysis with updated settings.
 When response is received it should be visualized if the result matches expected one.